How Long Does the Student Loan Disbursement Process Take?February 26, 2021

 Considerations When Taking Out Student Loans

 Take time to make a plan before applying for student loans.
 Here are a few things to keep in mind:

-- You can prequalify with several lenders to find out what types of interest rates you may be eligible for.
+- You can prequalify with several lenders to find out the types of interest rates for which you may be eligible.

 - Be sure you understand what expenses your student loans can cover.
 Some student loans include limitations on how they can be spent.